VermeilChan/LinkYeeter/README.md

-# Vermeil's Addon Link Fetcher (VALF)
+# LinkYeeter

-**VALF** is a command-line tool designed to simplify the process of fetching addon links from Steam workshop collections.
+**LinkYeeter** is a command-line tool designed to simplify the process of fetching addon links from Steam workshop collections.
 Especially useful for players who use SteamCMD, third-party programs, or other tools to manage their addons.

 ## Features

 - 🖥️ **Cross-Platform:** Works on Windows, macOS, and Linux.
 - 🌐 **Steam Collection Scraping:** Extracts all addon links from a given Steam workshop collection URL.
-- 📄 **Saves Links to File:** Automatically saves extracted links to a text file.
 - 🛠️ **Easy to Use:** A simple command-line interface.

 ## Requirements